parseablehq/parseable/README.md

 Once this runs successfully, you'll see dashboard at [http://localhost:8000](http://localhost:8000).
 You can login to the dashboard with `parseable`, `parseable` as the credentials.
 Please make sure not to post any important data while in demo mode.

-For non-demo and other installation options (Kubernetes, bare-metal), please refer to the [documentation](https://www.parseable.io/docs/category/installation).
+Prefer other platforms?
+Check out installation options (Kubernetes, bare-metal), in the [documentation](https://www.parseable.io/docs/category/installation).

 #### Live demo